 Every individual deserves to feel comfortable and accepted in their workplace.
 If you feel you are being treated differently due to a particular characteristic, you may be facing employment discrimination.

-In certain instances, our employment team may be able to support you with bringing a discrimination claim.
+Our team of employment discrimination solicitors may be able to support you with bringing a discrimination claim.
 Call us free today on 0808 164 0808.

 Preventing discrimination at work

 The Equality Act 2010 seeks to prevent discrimination in the workplace.
-It sets out nine ‘protected characteristics’, making it illegal for you to be discriminated against on the basis of:
+It sets out nine ‘protected characteristics’, making it illegal for you to be discriminated against on the basis of your:

 - Gender Reassignment